W's Fascination (??)

 SH003 (2017) (EP)

 Winchester-based musician dedicated to electro and Ambient.
-The above EP includes a nice ambient track "No More Knives".
+SH003 includes a nice ambient track "No More Knives".
+Laghan Pux continues with some techno tracks and an ambient number "Summon Them" - short but nice.

 The White Peak (2008)